 Contact Arizona Criminal Defense Lawyer David Michael Cantor if you have been charged with Standard, Aggravated, or Armed Robbery.
 Call 24/7 602-307-0808 for a Free Consultation.

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is an Arizona Robbery Defense Lawyer Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Robbery Defense Lawyers know the system well.
-For a Free Initial Consultation, call us at 602-307-0808.
+At Dm Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Robbery Defense Lawyers know the system well.
+For a Free Initial Consultation, click to call us at 602-307-0808.

-Contact The Law Offices of David Michael Cantor and speak to an Arizona Robbery Defense Lawyer.
+Contact DM Cantor and speak to an Arizona Robbery Defense Lawyer.
 We will assist you with your Robbery case.